-Reviewing nouns, verbs, adjectives, and other parts of speech with students at the start of the school year can save teachers a lot of frustration later on.
+Reviewing parts of speech with students at the start of the school year can save teachers a lot of frustration later on.
 This is most apparent in upper elementary classrooms where students will be diving deeper into different categories of nouns, pronouns, verbs, adjectives (such as comparative and superlative adjectives) and more.
+Taking the time to go over these parts of speech does not have to be complicated.
+A few parts of speech anchor charts and a couple of activities will remind them of the terms and what they mean.

 Nouns